 About Me

+My research is focused on understanding star formation, one of the most fundamental, yet poorly understand processes in the universe.
 In particular, I want to understand how stars form in the densest parts of molecular clouds, the sites of star formation, and how the stars feed back energy into the interstellar medium driving turbulence and regulating star formation.

 Education:

-PhD Astrophysics, Bonn University, Germany (11/2021-fall/2024)
+PhD Astrophysics, Bonn University, Germany (11/2021-12/2024)

 Master Astrophysic, Bonn University, Germany (04/2019-09/2021)